tribalchiefjj/my-portfolio/README.md

 still developing , will update

-here is a little look into it
+Since you are here , here is a glimpse of my amazing .......

 ![image](https://github.com/user-attachments/assets/72e1075c-039a-47d6-a21e-31dc7e17fe77)